alexanne518/PrjRecipeAppIOS/README.md

 ## Known issues
-Will update so that users can uplaod images for their recipes and their profile.
+Will update so that users can upload images for their recipes and their profile.